Jobs & Internships

 Salary and Benefits

-CLW seeks excellent applicants and offers competitive salaries and employer-paid benefits, and assists employees in obtaining necessary work permits when needed; citizens of all nationalities are encouraged to apply.
-If the position is based in the US, the salary range is $52,000 – $70,000.
-CLW supports health insurance, including dental and eye care.
+CLW seeks excellent applicants and offers competitive salaries and employer-paid benefits and assists employees in obtaining necessary work permits when needed; citizens of all nationalities are encouraged to apply.
+If the position is based in the US, the salary range is $50,000 – $70,000.
+CLW supports health insurance, including dental and vision.

 China Labor Watch encourages candidates of all backgrounds to apply.
 China Labor Watch does not discriminate on the basis of disability, age, gender identity and expression, national origin, race and ethnicity, religious beliefs, or sexual orientation.